 We made the switch because, on its face, Cigna was a better deal than Blue Cross.
 The premiums were more than $100/month less and the maximum out-of-pocket expense was half of Blue Cross's.
 In addition, prescription drugs counted against the deductible, and co-insurance payments and once the deductible was met and the maximum co-insurance limit reached, Cigna paid for them 100 percent.
 Plus, the university sets aside $1,500/year, per household for medical expenses.
 You have to exhaust that amount before your deductible kicks in.
 If you don't spend it all, the remainder rolls over to the next year.

-I have had a lot of experience with Cigna in the first year because, scarely a week into '08, I fell on ice and severely fractured my hip.
+I have had a lot of experience with Cigna in the first year because, scarily a week into '08, I fell on ice and severely fractured my hip.
 This led to surgery, two weeks post-op hospitalization, one week of in-patient rehab, seven weeks of home confinement and then follow-up physical therapy (still continuing).
-The biggest problem with Cigna throughout this period has been numerous disputes over whether providers are "in-network."
+The biggest problem with Cigna throughout this period has been numerous disputes over whether providers are "in-network".

-All of the providers I've been seeing locally work for a single medical group which is under contract with Cigna.
-Yet Cigna initially ruled several of them as being out of network and paid accordingly (paying at 60 percent instead of 80 percent, and not counting the co-insurance toward our in-network, out-of-pocket cap).
-In one case, the doctor was considered out of network because Cigna had his physical address instead of his actual billing address (the medical group's).
-In another case, they simple didn't have the doctor's name in their database.
+In another case, they simply didn't have the doctor's name in their database.
 I was unable to straighten this out over the phone with Cigna's representatives and finally had to take Cigna's EOBs into the medical group's billing office, where I sat down with a real person who was ultimately able to resolve the issue.
-In a third case, Cigna said the physical therapist I was seeing was not in network, even though she was employed at a facility operated by the same medical group.
+In a third case, Cigna said the physical therapist I was seeing was not in-network, even though she was employed at a facility operated by the same medical group.
 Once again, I had to personally go to the medical group's office to get this problem resolved.
 Once it was straightened out, however, it still wasn't fixed!
-Despite the fact that Cigna paid three subsequent physical therapy bills correctly as in-network claims(and at 100 percent, our out-of-pocket cap having long since been met), they are at this writing still refusing to pay in full the first two -- resubmitted -- physical therapy bills, saying they'd already been paid.
-Well, yes, Cigna did pay them, but incorrectly, treating them as being out of network.
-Yet in denying the resubmitted claims, they now showed the physical therapist provider as being in network.
-It's enough to make one's head spin.
-I didn't even bother to call Cigna about this, knowing it would be a waste of time.
-I went back to the medical group billing office, handed them the EOBs and said, "They're at it again.
-Please take care of this."